arjun-krishna1/zmaps/README.md

     - Resources : Resource stash
     - Accepting survivors: Boolean
     - Has Internet Access: Boolean

+- Frontend:
+  - Map that displays all locations of interest
+    - Legend
+      - Zombie horde is red dot
+      - Resource stash is purple dot
+      - Military outpost is green dot
+      - Civilian outpost is blue dot
+    - Clicking on map creates a location of interest
+      - Can fill out more information about it
+    - Can request directions
+  - Global information
+  - World Anti-Zombie Federation
+  - Inspired by World War Z
 - Backend API:
   - Routes
     - GET '/locations'